 In 1892, one of Dunbar’s former teachers invited him to speak at the Western Association of Writers convention in Dayton.
-Dunbar’s experiences during and after the convention led him to self-publish his first book of poems, Oak and Ivy, in 1893: “he sold the book for $1 to people riding in his elevator, eventually recovering his initial $125 investment.”
+Dunbar’s experiences during and after the convention led him to self-publish his first book of poems, Oak and Ivy, in 1893: “He sold the book for $1 to people riding in his elevator, eventually recovering his initial $125 investment.”

-The National Park Service recognizes Dunbar as “…an American poet and author who was best known in his lifetime for his dialect work and his use of metaphor and rhetoric, often in a conversational style.
-In his short career, he produced twelve books of poetry, four novels, four books of short stories, and wrote the lyrics to many popular songs.
+A gifted and ingenious young man who never gave up, Dunbar launched a literary career that shaped both history and American literature.
+As the National Park Service notes, Dunbar was “…an American poet and author who was best known in his lifetime for his dialect work and his use of metaphor and rhetoric, often in a conversational style. …He produced twelve books of poetry, four novels, four books of short stories, and wrote the lyrics to many popular songs.
 Dunbar became the first African American to support himself financially through his writing.”

 Sadly, Dunbar passed away at the age of 33 at his mother’s home in Dayton on February 9, 1906, following a battle with tuberculosis.

 The National Park Service recognizes Dunbar as “..an experimenter, and innovator who tried to express his feelings and vision in the many forms that literature offers.
 He has been called the ‘poet laureate of his people,’ yet he has become a voice for all people.
 Through all of his writing runs the desire to explain the ambitions, hopes, and dreams of African Americans.
 He strived to show to the world the reality of blacks as caring, thoughtful, creative individuals, as people, not stereotypes.
 He was an African American struggling with the racism and oppression of his time, and yet he is a spokesperson for all who have dreams unfulfilled.”